 - 6.5 To implement the audit strategy, an annual audit plan is established using a risk-based assessment methodology.
+Planning is informed by review of the Authority's Corporate Risk Register and of Council and Cabinet minutes as well as the Audit Strategy.
 The plan determines in broad terms the resources and skills needed, and is used for allocating auditors' work.
-Should the plan indicate a need for additional resources, this will be discussed with the Head of Finance.
+Should the plan indicate a need for additional resources, this will be discussed with the Depuyt Chief Executive / Chief Officer Resources.
 Heads of Service / Managers are consulted on the audit plan during the planning process and asked if there are any areas or work they wish specifically to be incorporated into the audit coverage.
-The plan is flexible and includes a contingency to allow for changes in priorities, emerging risks, ad hoc projects, fraud and irregularity, etc. - 6.6 The Annual Internal Audit Plan is reported to, considered and endorsed by the Audit Committee.
+The plan is flexible and includes a contingency to allow for changes in priorities, emerging risks, ad hoc projects, fraud and irregularity, etc. The Chief Internal Auditor may rely on the work of other assurance and consultancy service providers having first satisfied himself of their competency, objectivity and due professional care.
+Where such reliance is placed on the work of others, however, the Chief Internal Auditor is still accountable and responsible for ensuring that appropriate support is available for any conclusions and opinions reached. - 6.6 The Annual Internal Audit Plan is reported to, considered and approved by the Governance and Audit Committee.